kay-mw/portfolio/README.md

 ### Data Sourcing

-After defining the goals mentioned above, I searched for an API that would contain the relevant data.
+After defining the problems, I searched for an API that would contain the relevant data.
 I used an API called Pandascore, which allowed me to gather large amoubnts of past eSports game data for multiple different videogame titles.

 Using [this code](code/CSGO_API_request_final.py), the API returned 48459 rows and 134 columns.